Admissions

 Math Placement Examination

 A mathematics placement examination is required of incoming freshmen and may be required of incoming transfer students.
 Students who have received appropriate transfer credit, or Advanced Placement or International Baccalaureate credit, may be exempt from the exam.
 See below for more information concerning AP and IB credits.
-Additionally, students who score high on math subsections of optional college entrance exams may also be exempted from the mathematics placement exam.

 Health, Counseling, Disability Services & Health Insurance Information